dtrebilco/Taren/Articles/EraserSafeAppend.md

   }
 ```

-However, as happens in manay manager classes, the array being iterated on may be added to while iterating.
+However, as happens in many manager classes, the array being iterated on may be added to while iterating.
 For our example, a new particle type is added that is a firework that spawns other particles on death.

 ```c++
   bool FireworkPFX::Update()